 I would break down in quiet cry every time I was unsuccessful in my bulimia attempts.
 I could never have my family know about this.
 I kept it quiet.
 I wiped my tears away.
 Hide my brush.
-Put on my rude teenager mask on that’s always easier to maintain than actual vulnerable one.
+Put on my rude teenager mask that’s always easier to maintain than the actual vulnerable one.

 I felt like I lost control over my life.

 I felt like I couldn’t change or affect anything.
 No matter how hard I tried to change my body it remained the same.
 I felt helpless and that’s when I slipped into self-harm.

 I started out easy.

 I would put rubber band over my wrists and pull it out and let it slap my wrist as harder as possible.
 Sounds ridiculous but if you do this over 100 times over and over again your small capillary veins would burst to result in a reddish/blueish bruise shaped like a line under the rubber band and it hurts a lot.

 The great advantage is capillary amazing ability to recover so in a couple of hours I would have no proof that I hurt myself in any way.
 I had easy access to rubber bands and no one would question why I have so many rubber bands.

 The disadvantage is the slap noise – people could hear it and question you about it.
 Living in an all-girls dormitory I would solve this problem quite easily.
 I would put my rubber band on at night-time, go to toilet (we had common bathrooms) and I would slap myself all the way there.
 Sounds of slapping would get covered by the noise of my footsteps,